 \section{Introduction}

 There is no need to argue the importance of singular value decomposition (SVD) in data analysis.
-As one of the most important tools in multivariate analysis, SVD along with the closely related formulation, i.e., principal component analysis (PCA), have been a mainstay of data analysis since more than a century ago, and widely used in various subjects.
+As one of the most important tools in multivariate analysis, SVD along with the closely related formulation, i.e., principal component analysis (PCA), has been a mainstay of data analysis since more than a century ago, and widely used in various subjects.
 Attributed to the modern high-dimensional data, the popularity of SVD and PCA continues to surge in the recent decades, and many important variations, such as sparse SVD \citep{shen2008sparse,lee2010biclustering,yang2014sparse,yang2016rate}, matrix denoising \cite{candes2013unbiased,shabalin2013reconstruction,donoho2014minimax,gavish2014optimal}, sparse PCA \citep{zou2006sparse,cai2013sparse,birnbaum2013minimax}, robust PCA \citep{candes2011robust}, have been proposed and developed recently.
-Traditionally, most of the SVD and PCA results focus on exploiting the low-rank structures from dataset in form of matrices.
+Traditionally, most of the SVD and PCA results focused on exploiting low-rank structures from datasets in the form of matrices.

 Motivated by modern scientific research, tensors, or high-order arrays, have been actively studied in machine learning, electrical engineering, and statistics.
 Some specific scientific applications involving tensor data include neuroimaging analysis \citep{zhou2013tensor,zhang2016cross}, recommender systems \citep{karatzoglou2010multiverse,rendle2010pairwise}, computer vision \citep{lu2008mpca,liu2013tensor}, topic modeling \citep{anandkumar2014tensor-latent}, community detection \citep{anandkumar2014tensor-membership}, hyperspectral image compression \citep{li2010tensor}, spatiotemporal gene expression \citep{liu2017characterizing}, etc. A common objective in these problems is to dig out the underlying high-order low-rank structure, such as the singular subspaces and the whole low-rank tensors, buried in the noisy observations.
 To achieve this goal, we are in strong need of a statistical tool for tensor data that is the counterpart of regular singular value decomposition for traditional order-2 datasets.
-However as far as we know, the statistical framework for general rank-$r$ high-order tensor SVD or PCA was not well established or studied in literature.
+Richard and Montanari \cite{richard2014statistical}, Hopkins et al \cite{hopkins2015tensor}, Perry et al \cite{perry2016statistical} considered a rank-1 spiked tensor SVD statistical model and proposed various methods, including tensor unfolding and sum of square optimization (SOS).
+However, as far as we know, the statistical framework for general rank-$r$ high-order tensor SVD or PCA was not well established or studied in the literature.

 In this paper, we propose a general framework of tensor singular value decomposition (tensor SVD).
 To be specific, suppose we are interested in a low-rank tensor $\X \in \mathbb{R}^{p_1\times p_2 \times p_3}$, which is observed with entry-wise corruptions as follows,